 Now that you’re armed with information regarding how much CPAs charge per hour, it’s time to take a look at instances where CPA fees may not be billed hourly.

 As we mentioned earlier, flat-rate billing has become more popular in recent years, with 9% fewer firms stating they bill hourly than three years ago, so these figures will also be important for you to know.

 As with accountants who specialize in routine monthly services such as bookkeeping or payroll, certified public accountants may encounter routine situations which make more sense to bill based on a fixed-fee or a flat-rate system.

 Certainly, some certified public accountants can also manage the daily influx of activity with your personal or business finances.
 How much does a CPA cost above another accountant?

-You should be paying slightly more than you would to an unlicensed accountant, but you could expect to pay a fixed-fee for payroll, making deposits, managing your accounting software, or handling your state sales tax.
+You should be paying slightly more than you would for unlicensed accounting fees, but you could expect to pay a fixed fee for payroll, making deposits, managing your accounting software, or handling your state sales tax.

 Services that are rendered regularly on an ongoing basis are typically billed this way to avoid surprises each month for the clients and to provide stability since the firm will know exactly how much CPAs charge for certain items.

 How should you evaluate what these fixed fee services should cost?
 Well, you first need to ask how much does a CPA charge per hour?